tchap/steemreduce/mapreducers/account_pending_payout/README.md

 	-mapreduce_id=account_pending_payout
 ```

-The output will be located in the `./data/account_pending_payout/output.txt`:
+The output will be located in `output.txt` in the data directory:

 ```
 Block   Title                                               Pending Payout